conan-io/docs/creating_packages/package_repo.rst

         ...

 You can commit and push the *conanfile.py* to your origin repository, which will always preserve the ``auto`` values.
-But when the file is exported to the Conan local cache, the copied recipe in the local cache will point to the captured remote and commit:
+But when the file is exported to the Conan local cache (except you have uncommitted changes, read below), the copied recipe in the local cache will point to the captured remote and commit:

 .. code-block:: python
    :emphasize-lines: 7, 8